hasura/gitkube/README.md

 ![Gitkube](https://raw.githubusercontent.com/hasura/gitkube/master/artifacts/gitkube.gif)

+gitkube.sh is a young project; don't forget to [star the repo](https://github.com/hasura/gitkube) to show ❤️ and to keep up!

 ## When should I use gitkube?
 1. Ideal for development where you can push your WIP branch to the cluster to test.
 2. Reference implementation for writing git-based automation on your server.
 Fork this repo and create your own CRD + controller + git remote hook that can do things on the Kubernetes cluster.

 ## Getting started